jackmcdougal/sealed/README.md

 A Bitwarden Password Manager Client for Ubuntu Touch

+## Security

+CICD is implemented using Clickable, to build bw cli as a git submodule and avoid downloading it from unknown sources.

 ## Development

 To run this App, you'll need a copy of Bitwarden CLI (arm build).